Glassdoor/planout4j/README.md

   * store the result JSON in Redis with namespace name as a part of the key
 * Our instance of `RefreshingNamespaceFactory` is configured to use Redis backend and every 2 mins pulls all namespace data from Redis.

 This scheme allowed us to achieve high level of automation, good system of checks and balances (git), and fast performance in a distributed environment (Redis, getting data in JSON).
-We intend to expose more of that in the code but there's still some work to be done to eliminate dependencies on various internal tools and libraries.

 ### Overriding Parameters